 In addition to the basic maintenance grant and fees support, some research councils also provide other opportunities for training for funded students, such as a research training support grant, overseas institutional visits, overseas fieldwork, collaborative awards with industry and public sector partners, difficult language training, conference attendance, and work and research placements.

 More information about the research councils is available from the Research Councils UK website.
+More information about Research Council funding at Birmingham is available from our Doctoral Training Partnerships webpage.

 Find out more